 aren’t, you’ll despise what I have to say.
 If neither of

 You may well ask, “Why should I submit to you?
 Perhaps you ought

-to submit to me!"
-Yes, a valid point.
+to submit to me!”
+Perhaps that’s a valid point.
 We shall

 know by the Lord soon and well enough.
-I will know you by your power and you will
+I’ll know you by your power,